What is your role at Columbia University Libraries, and what is your day-to-day work like?

 What was your path - both personally and professionally - to your current position?

-What kind of partnerships with peer institutions and other library systems do you see as crucial to the sustainability of libraries?
+What kind of partnerships with faculty or other campus entities do you see as crucial to your role, and to the role of Columbia Libraries, generally?

 What is your favorite little-known fact or story about Columbia Libraries?